odelia0098/software-engineering-2-/README.md

 # software-engineering-2-
-presentations and projects documents will be added here
+presentation and project documents will be added here